 LMDC PLANNING - ENVIRONMENTAL --- LMDC engages in broad planning and administration activities relating to the recovery, remembrance, and rebuilding efforts in Lower Manhattan, defined by LMDC as the entire area of Manhattan south of Houston Street.
-LMDC¿s planning activities include the site planning for the World Trade Center site and the areas immediately surrounding the site.
-The agency¿s planning activities also include the other neighborhoods in Lower Manhattan that have been affected by September 11th and its aftermath.
-Specifically, LMDC¿s planning activities include expansive analyses of Lower Manhattan¿s transportation, traffic, housing and related amenities, open space, retail development, and economic development capacity, needs, and potential.
+LMDC{¿S} planning activities include the site planning for the World Trade Center site and the areas immediately surrounding the site.
+The agency{¿S} planning activities also include the other neighborhoods in Lower Manhattan that have been affected by September 11th and its aftermath.
+Specifically, LMDC{¿S} planning activities include expansive analyses of Lower Manhattan{¿S} transportation, traffic, housing and related amenities, open space, retail development, and economic development capacity, needs, and potential.
 Based on these analyses, LMDC will develop and propose concept plans for specific areas and projects in Lower Manhattan.
-LMDC; s planning activities also focus on the administration of the competition and planning for the memorial.
+LMDC{¿S} planning activities also focus on the administration of the competition and planning for the memorial.
 This activity provides for environmental consulting and review in connection with projects proposed for Lower Manhattan.
 HUD has authorized the use of up to 5% of the total grant to LMDC for costs associated with planning and administration activities, including costs for overhead, personnel, and consultants.

-The office of the Lower Manhattan Development Corporation is located at One Liberty Plaza, 20th floor, New York, NY 10006
+The office of the Lower Manhattan Development Corporation is located at One Liberty Plaza, 20th floor, New York, NY 10006.

-LMDC PLANNING--ENVIRONMENTAL --- LMDC sought the advice and counsel of law firms and environmental consulting firms on retainer on environmental and land use requirements and matters relating to LMDC's planning and development initiatives in Lower Manhattan, including (1) the World Trade Center Memorial and Redevelopment Plan (WTC Plan), (2) East River Waterfront Esplanade and Piers Project, (3) cultural enhancement and community improvement projects, and (4) public information, outreach, and participation efforts relating to the foregoing activities.
-With the assistance of the firms, LMDC reviewed implementation of environmental performance commitments that are part of LMDC's Record of Decisions for the WTC Plan; technical issues relating to the April 2004 Programmatic Agreement pursuant to Section 106 of the National Historic Preservation Act; refinements to the WTC memorial and redevelopment (including design changes to the WTC Memorial recommended by Frank J. Sciame); and the deconstruction of 130 Liberty Street.
-In addition, the environmental review process for the East River Waterfront Esplanade and Piers Project is currently underway.
-On July 12 and September 29, 2006 LMDC held meetings with the Section 106 Consulting Parties regarding the status of the Memorial and Museum components of the WTC Plan.
-As part of the ongoing Section 106 processes relating to other federally-funded projects in Lower Manhattan, LMDC participated in evaluations conducted by The Port Authority of New York and New Jersey as part of its Section 106 process for the WTC Transportation Hub.
+LMDC PLANNING--ENVIRONMENTAL --- LMDC sought the advice and counsel of law firms and environmental consulting firms on retainer on environmental and land use requirements and matters relating to LMDC's planning and development initiatives in Lower Manhattan.
+Historically, such projects included early phases of (1) the World Trade Center Memorial and Redevelopment Plan (WTC Plan), (2) the East River Waterfront Esplanade and Piers Project, (3) cultural enhancement and community improvement projects, and (4) public information, outreach, and participation efforts relating to the foregoing activities.
+During the quarter LMDC considered environmental review requirements for potential future projects and programs.